stolostron/rhacm-docs/_pages/basic_content_standards.md

 * Seek guidance from the architect before creating a book or section so that the team can agree on the best placement for the new content.
 * Don't use internal terms to define a file.
 Example: Wizard.
 Name the file after what the user will hear about the product.
 * Validation steps need to be concrete.
+* Headers: parallel, separate headers with content, etc...
+See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-headings
+    - Choose gerunds for tasks
+    - No code in headers
+    - Make headers and anchors unique but intuitive (think about search engine optimization
+* List: avoiding nesting more than 2, parallelism, etc...
+See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-lists
+    - Definition lists are built with term in bold and colon.
+    - **Definition list:** DLs look like this.
+    - Choose complete sentences, or not, but commit!

 ## Short descriptions

 * Use complete, but concise sentences with no more than 50 words at a time.
-* Avoid self-referential language: “This topic...”
+* Avoid self-referential language when you can: “This topic...”
 (Obviously the user knows they are reading this topic.)
 * Don't repeat the title in the description.
 * Give the user a little knowledge in just a couple sentences about what the topic is about.
 * If it is a task, make it clear that it is a procedure in the description.
 If it is a reference, be sure the user knows to refer to the topic for information.
 If it is just a concept, make it clear it is only for details about a component or function.
 (These can be blended, but use steps for tasks.)